sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 Orientations of Proteins in Membrane (OPM) is a site that publishes structures of proteins from the PDB pre-oriented into a bilayer.
 If you downloaded a crystral structure from PDB, you might be able to download the directly corresponding OPM file and delete the bilayer markers.
 In this case, we needed extra steps since our PDB did not have a 1-to-1 corresponding OPM file.

-- Download dltB's OPM database file. dltC is conveniently included in this pre-oriented file. (link: https://opm.phar.umich.edu/proteins/4049)
+- Download dltB`s OPM database file. dltC is conveniently included in this pre-oriented file. (link: https://opm.phar.umich.edu/proteins/4049)
 - In PyMOL: Open → find the dlt_BC_OPM file and load into PyMOL alongside dltB_alone
 - Click all → A → zoom
 - Color dltB_alone and dlt_BC_OPM different colors for later comparison.
 Color the OPM file by segi or chain
 - Optional: remove dltC (chain A) from the dlt_BC_OPM object, before aligning
-- Command: 'align dltB_alone, dlt_BC_OPM'
+- Command: `align dltB_alone, dlt_BC_OPM`
 	Make sure you align your protein *to* the OPM file, not the other way around.
-Your protein's name should come first in the command.
+Your protein`s name should come first in the command.
 - Delete dlt_BC_OPM
 - File → Export Molecule → Check Retain PDB IDs → Selected: dltB_alone, __not__ all → Save as a .pdb file

 ## Access Maestro virtually
 Maestro requires a license.
-UC Berkeley's Chem Library can provide access through the Molecular Graphics Computation Facility (MGCF).
+UC Berkeley`s Chem Library can provide access through the Molecular Graphics Computation Facility (MGCF).
 You will have to access a virtual environment to run Maestro.
 Alternatively, you can visit the MGCF in person in Tan Hall and use Maestro directly on an MGCF monitor.

 - Assuming an account with the Chem Library MGCF is already set up, ensure the following basic items are complete:
 	- MobaXTerm installed